Here's What REALLY Matters In A Job Interview, According To A Google Exec

 But according to Peter Roper, Google's head of mobile brand strategy, it's not the questions themselves that matter as much — whether it's in a job interview or just in a get-to-know-you conversation with his employees.

-He says he may ask questions such as: "What's your favourite colour?", "What's the craziest thing that you've done?", or "What are some things on your bucket list?"
+He says he may ask questions such as: "What's your favorite color?", "What's the craziest thing that you've done?", or "What are some things on your bucket list?"
 But what happens afterward is more important, he says.

 Advertisement